LinuxForHealth/FHIR/fhir-persistence-schema/docs/SchemaMigration.md

 The IBM FHIR schema is managed in code and is applied to a target database using a JDBC connection.
 This simplifies development of Derby-based unit-tests, allows a common schema definition to be used across multiple database flavors, simplifies deployment in cloud scenarios, and because the data model dependencies are understood by the code, the schema creation process can be parallelized to reduce deployment times.
 In practice, however, we've found that the number of threads must be limited due to driving contention in the internal catalog tables (in DB2, for example).
 We have also found that some parallel object create operations cause internal database deadlocks (notably creating foreign key relationships).
 The implementation contains a retry loop, but may fail if the retry limit is exceeded.
 Note that these deadlocks are internal to Db2, not the more common kind typically caused by poor application code.

 The `FHIR_ADMIN` schema is used to manage meta-data related to the actual data schemas.
 A single database instance can be used to support multiple FHIR data schemas, as long as the FHIR_ADMIN schema structure doesn't change.
 At the time of writing, the IBM FHIR Server does not support more than one FHIR_ADMIN schema in a single database.
 If a use-case arises where this is required, it is simply a matter of identifying in code where FHIR_ADMIN is used as a constant and replacing instances with a configurable property, although an implementation may also want to consider protecting individual schemas from accidentally being managed by more than one FHIR_ADMIN schema.
-One possible use-case for this sharing is using a database instance for schema development work, although use of the Db2 docker container makes this moot.
+One possible use-case for this sharing is using a database instance for schema development work.

 The `FHIR_ADMIN` schema also plays an important role in managing tenants in the Db2 multi-tenant implementation.
 See the [Db2 Multi-Tenant Schema Design](DB2MultiTenancy.md) for more details.